NayyerAhmad/OS_PL/README.md

 ## Prerequisites

-- Node.js and npm installed on your system\
+- Node.js and npm installed on your system

-- Visual Studio Code

 ## How to run the project